HDFGroup/vol-rest/README.md

     --prefix=DIR    Specifies the location for the resulting files.
 The default location is `rest_vol_build` in the same directory as configure.

+### II.B.iii.b.
+Options for CMake

+TODO: options for CMake

 ### II.B.iv.
 Build Results

 If the build is successful, files are written into an installation directory.
-By default, these files are placed in `rest_vol_build` in the REST VOL source root directory.
+By default, these files are placed in `rest_vol_build` in the REST VOL plugin source root directory.
 This default can be overridden with `build_vol_autotools.sh -p DIR` or `configure --prefix=<DIR>` (for Autotools) or

 TODO: CMake prefix option.

-If the REST VOL was built using one of the included build scripts, all of the usual files from an HDF5 source build should appear in the respective `bin`, `include`, `lib` and `share` directories in the install directory.
+If the REST VOL plugin was built using one of the included build scripts, all of the usual files from an HDF5 source build should appear in the respective `bin`, `include`, `lib` and `share` directories in the install directory.
 Notable among these is `bin/h5cc` (when built with Autotools), a special-purpose compiler that streamlines the process of building HDF5